Pre-A&P Foundations in Science

 - define synapse

-- explain the basic body plan of the human organism
+- describe the basic body plan of the human organism

-- explain why anatomical terminology is more accurate than plain English for describing human body structure
+- tell why anatomical terminology is more accurate than plain English for describing human body structure

 - describe the anatomical position in human anatomy